V-Cent/TTE/docs/tech/tov.md

 More information can be found [here](https://www.youtube.com/watch?v=mKdSnZqTX5w).

-### Semi-auto/Stick Cancel (SAC)
+### Semi-auto Cancel

-Semi-auto cancel is a technique that abuses the free-run animation that happens when you use semi-auto, and the buffered actions of auto mode.
+Also sometimes called Stick Cancel, the Semi-auto cancel (SAC) is a technique that abuses the free-run animation that happens when you use semi-auto, and the buffered actions of auto mode.

-*:{'media' : 'media/tov/sac.mp4', 'forcedvideo' : true}Using SAC's cancels any sort of casting bonuses and resets actions that can only be done 1 per chain (such as Judith's dash and guard artes).*
+*:{'media' : 'media/tov/sac.mp4', 'forcedvideo' : true} Using SAC's cancels any sort of casting bonuses and resets actions that can only be done 1 per chain (such as Judith's dash and guard artes).*

 SAC can be set-up mid combo, and it does not require neutral stance/guard to be in effect.

-#### Semi-auto/Stick Cancel Basics
+#### Semi-auto Cancel Basics

 While in any action (free-run, guard, jump or arte) go to the menu and buffer an arte by selecting it while in auto mode (in the character that you're controlling), then, while in battle, change back to semi-auto mode (manual can be used in limited scenarios).
 The arte you selected in auto mode is now buffered and the game will make you run to the enemy to use it every time it is possible.